Research Projects 2012-2014

 – Mircobes and Nutrient Input –

 Efforts are underway to reduce nitrogen loading to Narragansett Bay by 50%, resulting in an overall 30% reduction in total nitrogen input.
 Resource managers anticipate an associated improvement in the extent and severity of hypoxic waters in upper Narragansett Bay.
-Hypoxic conditions break the nitrogen cycle and promotes the occurrence of sulfur using microorganisms, which further disrupts the nitrogen cycle, exasperating degraded ecological conditions.
+Hypoxic conditions break the nitrogen cycle and promote the occurrence of sulfur using microorganisms, which further disrupts the nitrogen cycle, exasperating degraded ecological conditions.
 Documentation of actual changes should be undertaken to improve understanding of linkages between nutrient reduction and change in the bay ecosystem.
-Rhode Island Sea Grant funded URI researcher Bethany Jenkins to study the microbial community and its interactions with the nitrogen cycle as it relates to nutrient reduction program onset, and to record the changes observed so as to improve understanding of the Bay ecosystem.
+Rhode Island Sea Grant funded URI researcher Bethany Jenkins to study the microbial community and its interactions with the nitrogen cycle as it relates to nutrient reduction program onset and to record the changes observed so as to improve understanding of the Bay ecosystem.

 RESULTS: Unexpected feedback loops in the nitrogen cycle in Narragansett Bay were found.
 As hypoxic conditions occurred, bacteria with genetic markers similar to those of sulfur bacteria were noted, and these bacteria cycle nitrogen back into the system rather than remove it in a gaseous phase.
 It is possible that despite nutrient reduction efforts in Narragansett Bay, increased hypoxia resulting from warming waters could result in a lesser reduction than anticipated, and that hypoxia may not be alleviated as expected.